-Receive a 10% storewide discount coupon for your next two orders with the purchase of this great book.
+Receive a 10% storewide discount coupon for your next order with the purchase of this great book.

 The Arduino is a cheap, flexible, open source microcontroller platform designed to make it easy for hobbyists to use electronics in homemade projects.
 With an almost unlimited range of input and output add-ons, sensors, indicators, displays, motors, and more, the Arduino offers you countless ways to create devices that interact with the world around you.